-The River, not surprisingly, featured strongly in the comments of those participating in all the consultations, and is viewed as one of Brigg's greatest, but under-valued and under-utilised assets for visiting craft, and the use of the river for the transport of goods, and for leisure purposes, should be encouraged as a matter of priority.
+The River, not surprisingly, featured strongly in the comments of those participating in all the consultations, and is regarded as one of Brigg's greatest, though undervalued and under-utilised assets

 An existing partnership of all the regular river users, the "Ancholme Users Group", under the umbrella of the Environment Agency, meets regularly to discuss issues concerning the river from Brandy Wharf to South Ferriby.
 Part of its remit is to develop the river for Leisure and Commercial Uses.
-Improvement & development of moorings